dhassaine/proxyStub/README.md

   multiply: (x, y) => x * y,
   square: (x) => x * x
 };
-tracer = traceMethodCalls({ obj });
+const tracer = traceMethodCalls({ obj });
 tracer.proxy.multiply(1, 2);
 tracer.proxy.square(2);
 assert.equal(tracer.callCount(), 2);
 ```

+The proxy maintains the original object's functionality and merely increments a counter before forwarding the method call.

 ## Stubbing an object
+Unit testing oftens requires passing mocked and stubbed objects into the constructor.
+For example an object's constructor may require an object representing a database api and connection; however we would not want to pass a real database connection during testing for a simple unit test.
+The tracer can block calls return a void promise instead.
 ```
+const tracer = traceMethodCalls({ obj, stubMethod:true });
 tracer.proxy.multiply(1, 2)
   .then(value => {
     assert.equal(value, undefined);
     assert.equal(tracer.callCount(), 1);
   });
 ```

-## Motivation
-When it comes to writing test code, sometimes you need to know if an object, e.g. a database or logger instance has been called by the function under test.
-Libraries such as Sinon are usefull for spying on single methods, e.g. `sinon.spy(object, "method")`; however, they fall short when it comes to spying on all methods of an object.
+You can make the tracer return a rejected promise as well by passing `throws: false`.

 ## Installation
 ```
-npm install
+npm install --save-dev proxy_stub_tracer
-npm test
 ```
 ```
-import traceMethodCalls from './proxy-stub'
+import traceMethodCalls from 'proxy_stub_tracer'
 ```

 ## Requirements
 This utility relies on ES6 proxies.
 If you are writing NodeJS code, then you will need to use Node 6.0+.

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Tests